Umbilical Cord Care: Do’S And Don’Ts

 How Long Does It Take for the Umbilical Cord to Fall Off?

 The umbilical cord usually falls off within one to three weeks after birth.
-Keep the area clean and dry, and don’t worry if it takes a little longer; every baby’s healing process is unique.
+Some babies take a little longer.
+Keep the area clean and dry while it heals.

 Can I Give My Baby a Bath Before the Cord Falls Off?